DSC_0218-006.JPG

 Hiking on Mt.
 Hestfjall in West-Iceland - a Visit to Andakílsá River and a dip in a Hot pool

-In my last 2 travel-blogs, I have been showing you places of interest in West Iceland.
-I showed you the beautiful waterfall Hvítserkur and the natural hot springs in Lundarreykjadalur among other places of interest.
+In my last 2 travel blogs, I have been showing you places of interest in West Iceland.
+I showed you the beautiful waterfall Hvítserkur and the natural hot springs in Lundarreykjadalur, among other areas of interest.
 Now I am going to show you the view from Mt.
 Hestfjall and the waterfall in the river Andakílsá, plus a dip in Hreppslaug pool, which gets its geothermal water from a hot spring close by.
 Top photo: The view from Mt.
 Hestfjall - the small hill in the photo is called Fossaborg Mt.
-Hestfjall This trip was a summer day-tour with friends.
-I am not an avid hiker, but I joined t
+Hestfjall This trip was a summer day trip with friends.
+I am not an avid hiker, but I joine

 Lundarreykjadalur Valley in West-Iceland - the Natural Hot Pools Krosslaug and Englandshver